 Stir frequently, but not constantly.
 A flat edge, paddle type of spatula is best, rather than a spoon.
 Over stirring will cause moisture to evaporate too quickly before the rice will soften.
 Under stirring may lead to scorching of the milk.
 A good rhythm is to stir, wait about 30 seconds to a minute, then stir again.
 At the beginning the milk may begin to foam up to the point of flowing over the edge.
 If that occurs remove the pan from the burner for a moment to allow the foam to settle, stir, then return to heat.
-Before long, the milk will thicken and will no longer foam up this much.
+You may want to reduce the heat until the milk thickens.
+At that point it will no longer foam up this much.

 Continue to cook like this for 15-20 minutes, then begin to stir more frequently.
 Soon the milk will become condensed to the point that when you drag a spoon or spatula along the bottom of the pan, a path in the pudding will remain for a few moments.
 At this point, reduce the heat to low and stir continuously to avoid scorching.